 Our buildings use lots of energy.
-Heating systems, appliances such as washers, dryers, and cookstoves, and lights all use energy that mostly comes from fossil fuels.
+Heating systems, lights, and appliances such as washers, dryers, and cookstoves, all use energy that mostly comes from fossil fuels.
 In Freeport, buildings account for 38% of total emissions.

 To decrease emissions from buildings, we need to accelerate our efforts to maximize energy efficiency and ensure that homes and businesses in Freeport are able to rely on renewable energy for power, heating, and cooling.
+We will need to intentionally focus efforts to ensure renters, low-income residents, and seniors have access to resources and solutions.